PUBG: NEW STATE, Full-Funnel Launch Strategy for a Global Release

 Qualitative

-- Positioned NEW STATE as a clear evolution of PUBG — earned coverage consistently framed it as "next-gen," not "PUBG Mobile 2"
+- Positioned NEW STATE as a clear evolution of PUBG, with earned coverage consistently framing it as "next-gen," not "PUBG Mobile 2"

 - A-Squad creator framework was adopted as a replicable model for future KRAFTON game launches